 What resources are available to help me grow?

 Good question, because there are tons!
 And that’s not always helpful.
-In addition to my favorite tools that I shared here, there are three I’d like to give you:
+Here are three I’d like to give you:

 Worship Coaching – this is where I come to you, to your church, to your team, and we walk alongside each other for a season of exponential growth.
 Get details here, and read what others have experienced here.

-Worship Alliance/Guild – there are small groups of worship leaders that meet to encourage each other regularly.
-In Central PA, there is one in Ephrata and one in Harrisburg.
-We truly can’t make it without each other.
-Let me know if you want more info on them.
+Worship Leader Groups – there are small groups of worship leaders that meet to encourage each other regularly.
+In Central PA, there are groups in Reading, Harrisburg, and Quarryville.
+We really can’t make it without each other.
+We can help you start one!

-52 Worship Training Events – I’m not referring to a previous post, I wanted to include this one to get your feedback on the idea as well as to give myself some accountability.
-Wouldn’t it be great to have a little idea that would be easy to use for each rehearsal throughout the year that would give your team a balanced diet of growth based on the Five Areas of the Growth Plan?
+52 Worship Training Events – Wouldn’t it be great to have a little idea that would be easy to use for each rehearsal throughout the year that would give your team a balanced diet of growth based on the Five Areas of the Growth Plan?
 Take time to write a list of 52 ideas to implement or skills to work on each week.
 This is the smidge of intentionality I was talking about.

 How to sucker-punch the resistance